LG G7 ThinQ in our hands: Yes, you can summon Google Assistant with a button

 Technically, this is the "LG G7 ThinQ," adding the branding for LG's ThinQ AI initiative, which the V30S ThinQ Edition phone had too, and which is planned for LG's many home devices, from washing machines and fridges to smart TVs.
 On the G7, the ThinQ AI software doesn't add up to much.
 It really only comes into play with the camera, which can identify common camera scenes, like close-ups and food, and optimize settings to help you get the best shot.

-LG hasn't announced a price yet, but odds are you can expect something close to last year's G6, making it more affordable than the Samsung Galaxy S9.
+LG hasn't yet announced a price, but odds are you can expect something close to last year's G6, making it more affordable than the Galaxy S9.
 For the right price, it could be great.
 But, like a high-end laptop that somehow ends up seeming like all the others, the LG G7 could similarly become one more sharp-looking phone in a big crowd.

 5 things you need to know about the G7